serverless/components/README.md

 # Security Considerations

 Serverless Framework Components are used via the Serverless Framework CLI, but they are different from Serverless Framework's Traditional experience in that deployment happens via an innovative hosted deplyoment engine (it's alike a CI/CD product).
 You will be prompted when using Components, to login and ensure you're aware of this difference.

 Here are the security implications of this.

 ### Credentials

 Your cloud account credentials will pass through our company's hosted deployment engine.
 These credentials are not stored.
 The reason for this is this design enables 95% faster deployments, automatic metrics, real-time logging, and more, all accessible from multiple clients.
 Because of this, we recommend you do not use long-lived credentials and instead use temporary credentials via a solution like AWS Security Token Service.

+Serverless Framework Components does not automatically read the credentials on your machine.
+Only the credentials that are specified in `.env` or `.env.<stage>` files (up to two directory levels up) are loaded and passed through our system.
+Serverless Framework Components will only read your local AWS credentials file if you explicitly specified a profile with the `AWS_PROFILE` environment variable in one the `.env` files described above.

 Further, Serverless Framework now offers a [Providers feature](https://www.serverless.com/framework/docs/guides/providers/), which will help you create an AWS IAM Role which our hosted engine can call to generate temporary credentials automatically, before every action it performs.
 Read more about Providers [here](https://www.serverless.com/framework/docs/guides/providers/), or go to the [Serverless Framework Dashboard](https://app.serverless.com) and navigate to "Org" and "Providers" to create one.

 We also recommend you strictly limit the scope of your credentials or access role to what each Serverless Framework Component needs.
 Each Component deploys a specific use-case and specific infrastructure, so permissions required are signficantly reduced compared to what Serverless Framework Traditional requires.
 Further, clear permission policies for each Component will soon be available to help you understand what permissions each Component needs.

 ### Source Code

 Your application source code will pass through our company's hosted deployment engine, where it is stored for a limited time.
 The reason is this design enables 95% faster deployments, automatic metrics, real-time logging, and rollback features, all accessible from multiple clients.
 In the near future, we will enable storing code on your own account, but we have not yet reached this section of our roadmap.

 # CLI Commands